 - a.
 A plan of every house must be available to the inspector that indicates - 1.
-The total floor area available to the hens; - 2.
+The total floor area available to the hens: - 2.
 The space allowance; and - 3.
-Maximum number of birds permitted within the house (as E1);
+Maximum number of birds permitted within the house (as E1); - b.

-- b.
 Records must be kept that enable the space allowance to be verified easily by the producer/inspector at any time.
-These must include:

-- 1. Records of the current number of birds;

-- 2. The daily mortality; and

-- 3. Number culled.
+These must include: - 1.
+Records of the number of birds initially housed and the current number of birds: - 2.
+The daily mortality; and - 3.
+Number culled, with possible causes if known c.

-- c.
 Replacement Pullets must be moved into the layer house prior to the onset of lay, around 16 to 18 weeks of age.